jessicakenney/my_project/README.md

 represent my past in a way that feels good, so as a self-assigned topic, I'd like to take the time today to review key concepts of my past experience as a refresher, and a step to the future.

+##### Document

 ### Non-Technical
 When I started my engineering career in the 90's there was not the attention and support there is today regarding Women in Engineering.
-I feel proud, to witness the change of times, but it is not without recognition that my past experiences have shaped insecurities and aversions to situations that I should not have to deal with at work.
+I feel proud to witness the change of times, but it is not without the awarenes how I have been shaped by past experiences and am left feeling anxious of what to expect returning to the workplace.
+Historically, I have shoved aside experiences that I felt inappropriate because I loved my job and found it emotionally confusing how to navigate such incidents.
+Moving forward, I aspire to find my voice with such issues with the guidance of a mentor, and help advocate for other women who find themselves questioning behaviors in their work environment.

+##### Steps to Find a Female Engineer Mentor
+##### Active enrollment in Women in Technology Organization

 ####
 ####